gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 > 💡 Check out npm’s introduction, “[**What is npm?**](https://docs.npmjs.com/getting-started/what-is-npm)”.

+## Install Git

+Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Gatsby requires Git so that you can easily clone starter templates from Github repo.

+If your system do not have Git installed, Install it from [https://git-scm.com/downloads](https://git-scm.com/downloads)

 ## Install the Gatsby CLI

 The Gatsby CLI tool lets you quickly create new Gatsby-powered sites, and run commands for developing Gatsby sites.
 It is a published npm package.
 You can install the Gatsby CLI from the npm registry, using the npm CLI.